guniv/CoolerControl-Docker/setup.md

 ### Adding Nvidia GPUs

+> [!IMPORTANT]
+> There is currently no way to control Nvidia GPU fans without leaving the container in privileged mode, and it is not recommended to leave the container in privileged mode.

 To add Nvidia GPUs to CoolerControl, change _Basic View_ to _Advanced view_ in the top right of the _Add Container_ or _Update Container_ page when configuring the container.

 <p align="center">